citp/privacy-policy-historical/i/is/isu/isubmit.com.md

-> *The following text is extracted and transformed from the isubmit.com privacy policy that was archived on 2011-06-12.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110612175237id_/https%3A//www.isubmit.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the isubmit.com privacy policy that was archived on 2011-12-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111211003004id_/http%3A//www.isubmit.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy « iSubmit
+# Privacy Policy « Search Engine Submission

 ### iSubmit Privacy Statement